Family Engagement Policy and School-Home Compact

 - Seek feedback from families on programs within the SIIP, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with SIIP to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as such as PTA events (to possibly include International Night) and support of our Parent Resource Center.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as such as PTA events (to possibly include International Night), family events, and support of our Parent Resource Center.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as in classrooms, events such as picture day, Thanksgiving luncheon, and book fair, and in support of our Parent Resource Center.